isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 9.3 For webinar, payment is to be made within 2 working days from the date of registration.
 Confirmation and Receipt will be emailed to registrant within 5 working days upon receiving payment.
 No invoice will be issued for webinar fees less than $600.

 9.4 Course fees are non-refundable upon issuance of invoice.

 9.5 Receipt will be issued upon request.

+9.6 No refunds will be made for overpayment of 1 dollar or less.

 **10. Certificates/Letter of Completion/Transcript**